Skip to Content

 Predator Avoidance and Reduced Disease Transmission

-• Balanced territory size
+• Optimize territory size based on predator presence

 Increased Fitness and Survival Rates